messex1/Poject-specifications/Specs/Deliverable-1.md

 ### Layout and Styling

-You are expected to decide upon the styling approach for your site (Holiday, Bootstrap, awsm.css, Tailwind, etc.) and put some effort in to make your content look presentable.
+You are expected to decide upon the styling approach for your site (Holiday, Bootstrap, awsm.css, Tailwind, etc.) and put some effort in to making your content look presentable.
 In addition, your layout display must contain the following elements:

 * **Site Navigation** – Links to all the components in the web application. (`NavMenu.razor`)
 * **Scenario Title** – The number and name of the scenario (e.g.: G1 – Reservations by Group) on the footer. (`MainLayout.razor`)